Built-in ovens

 Here's what to know before choosing your new built-in oven, including the best brands.

-Be aware that extra-wide ovens don’t all have the same usable internal space even if they have the same external dimensions and claimed volume.
+Be aware that wide ovens don’t all have the same usable internal space even if they have the same external dimensions and claimed volume.
 That’s because manufacturers measure differently.

 Check out our test results for useable space.
 We measure from the lowest rack or baking tray to the grill element, side wall to side wall, and the rear wall to the door.